Goethe Gymnasium

 Is it wheelchair accessible?

-Check the official website for information regarding accessibility options and accommodations for visitors with mobility challenges.
+Check the official website for specific accessibility information regarding the building.

 Can I buy tickets online?